Minimum Paid-Up Capital for Private Limited Company

 Private Limited Company is one of the popular forms of business entities in India.
 Approximately 90% of companies in India are registered under Private Limited Company.
 These companies are governed under the Companies Act, 2013 by the Ministry of Corporate Affair (MCA).
 All those entrepreneurs who want to run their business entity as both Public limited and Partnership, prefer to register their entity as Private Limited because it is the midway between both the forms of entities and offers several benefits.

 Directors and shareholders of Private Limited Company can improve the credibility of the business by running its operations according to their own choice.
 And, the profits are divided among all its members as dividends.
 The requirement of minimum paid up and authorized capital to start the Private Limited Company is discussed further.

 Eligibility to form Private Limited Company

-- Number of Directors- Minimum 2 and Maximum 15.
+- Number of Directors: A Minimum of 2 and a Maximum of 15.

-- Number of shareholders- Minimum 2 and maximum no limit.
+- Number of Shareholders: A Minimum of 2 and a maximum of 200.
 However, one person can act as both director and shareholder.

 Authorized Capital for Private Limited Company

 Authorized capital or authorized shares are the maximum number of shares which the Company can issue to its shareholders.
 The Company needs to prescribe its authorized capital in MOA and AOA during its incorporation.

 Government fee for Authorized capital